FRosner/nomad-docker-wrapper/README.md

 You can use the wrapper script as a job artifact to run your docker container with the specified arguments.
 Using a named container will ensure that it gets removed properly the next time you start it again.
 You have to provide `NOMAD_DOCKER_CONTAINER_NAME` as an environment variable.

 Below are examples that start a simple python web server inside a container and expose the respective port.
 While it is technically possible to use the wrapper from the shell, it is not very useful.
-The intended use case is from within a nomad file.
+The intended use case is within nomad.

 ### Shell